Raekkeri/django-requestlogs/README.md

 ## Installation

-The feature is enabled by adding `requestlogs.middleware.RequestLogsMiddleware` to the `MIDDLEWARE` setting:
+The feature is enabled by adding `requestlogs.middleware.RequestIdMiddleware` to the `MIDDLEWARE` setting:

 ```python